 The price of lunch is $3.75 for students and $4.50 for adults.
 This includes milk.
-Cold lunch people may purchase milk for 50 cents a carton.
-Kindergarten children are considered to be in Educare if staying after 11:15 a.m. and therefore are billed for their Educare time with hot lunch included in the Educare fee.
-Lunch tickets are sold by the week or by the month.
+Students with a cold lunch may purchase milk for $0.50 a carton.
+Kindergarten children are considered to be in Educare if staying after 11:45 a.m. and therefore are billed for the Educare time with hot lunch included in the Educare fee.
+Lunches are purchased in advance and sold by the day, week, or month.
 All money must be in an envelope marked with:

 If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://www.ascr.usda.gov/complaint_filing_cust.html or at any USDA office, or call (866) 632-9992 to request the form.
 You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter to us by mail at U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Ave., S.W., Washington, D.C.
 20250-9420, by fax (202) 690-7442 or email at firstname.lastname@example.org